 Considering Plugable's other offerings, we weren't surprised that its Thunderbolt 3 Docking Station is excellent.
 It's the best we've tested so far, with a reasonable price, the ability to be used both vertically and horizontally and a DisplayPort to HDMI adapter in the box.
 It charges a laptop while powering up to two 4K displays or a single 5K monitor and has a few extra USB 3.0 ports for legacy peripherals.

-The Humanscale M/Connect 2 is something you're more likely to see in your office than your home.
+The Humanscale M/Connect 2 is something you're more likely to see in your office than your home, although those two are more likely to be one in the same these days.
 It's a full-scale ergonomic solution with USB Type-C for charging (and a USB Type-A adapter, if you're not ready for the new standard just yet) and supports dual 4K monitors.

 The one downside to a dock is that it takes up space on your desk, but Targus' DV1K-4K docking station is easy to tuck away.
 The small, well-built dock is designed to fit under your laptop, sporting a nonslip surface to keep your system from sliding down.